-My younger brother died quite suddenly in March of 2013.
-He was my only sibling, the only relative left in my immediate family, both of our parents being gone.
+My younger brother died quite unexpectedly in March.
+He was my only sibling, the only other person left in my immediate family, both of our parents being gone.
 His daughter had asked my daughter to tell me the news.
 “Mom?” she said on the phone, and the sorrow in her voice stopped my breathing.
-Had something awful happened–to her?
+Had something awful happened—to her?
 “Gary died.”
-The moment tore at both of us, I initially fearing for her, then losing my brother, then breaking down in tears.
+The moment tore at both of us, I initially fearing for my daughter, then losing my brother, then breaking down in tears.
 She thinking, I am certain, what would happen to me if, you, my mother, were to die?

 The gender norms of the 1950s further divided us.
-I was inclined to stay at home and read in my bedroom, he preferred hanging out-—anywhere but there–and with friends I never saw.
+I was inclined to stay at home and read in my bedroom.
+He preferred hanging out—anywhere but home.
 As teenagers, we would sometimes cross paths at the local beach.
-I lay on a long towel, fully basted with tanning oil.
+I lay on a long towel, fully basted with sun tan oil.
 He and his friends emerged from the sea and, still dripping, plopped their bodies on the sand.
 Towels belonged to sissies.
 So did sun tan oil.
 By the end of the summer the sun had bleached my brother’s blonde hair white and turned his fried skin black.
-“Boys!”
-I thought.
+Boys, I thought.

 What I did see was his family life.
-I saw that he had determined not to be a distant parent like our own.
+I saw that he had determined not to be a distant parent like ours had been.
 When his young son cried, he took him gently on his lap and comforted him.
 He indulged his little fireball of a daughter by throwing her into the pool over and over again at her command.
 Groups of friends liked to gather in his backyard, moving in and out of the pool, eating potato chips and hamburgers and drinking beer.
 When the immediate family played cards on the holidays, he entered into it with relish and wry humor.
-He liked to joke and eat a lot.
+He liked to joke and eat.